Arin-Grigoras/C-plus-minus/README.md

     ./cpm compile ./testing/main.cpm

-    If the output is "Hello world"(this is only for now until I learn about compilers and start working on it) then it works fine.
-You can start contributing to either the syntax, the compiler or anything you'd like.
+  If the output is:
+    0 push
+1 number
+0 push
+0 number
+1 add
+2 ext

+Done...

+Run ./testing/main.o to run the program

 ## Technologies